JustADeer/TurnOn/README.md

 # How to install

+*SETUP*
-make a shortcut of TimeChecker.pyw . go to window search type "Run" in the Run tab type "shell:startup" put the shortcut in that folder
+Make a shortcut of TimeChecker.pyw.
+Go to search type "Run" in the Run tab type "shell:startup" put the shortcut in that folder.
+Then set it to statup enable in Task Manager.